nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam/supported-file-formats.md

 ### Internet Files

 Web files can be managed and code viewed but that&#39;s different than rendering a web page based on all these web-code files.
-Direct preview of web code has been done but requires UI customization depending on how you want these pages to display
+Direct preview of web code has been done but requires UI customization depending on how you want these pages to display.

 <div class="table-scroll"><table class="hover"><tbody><tr><th colspan="1">
 <th colspan="1">Preview</th>
-<th colspan="1">Mimetype recognition</th>
+<th colspan="1">Mimetype Recognition</th>
 <th colspan="1">NEV Support</th>
 <th colspan="1">Additional Notes</th>
 </tr>